Ford666/RAF21_TM_retrieval/README.md

 This repository stores codes for our manuscript *Nonconvex optimization approach for optimum retrieval of the transmission matrix of a multimode fiber*, whcih is currently under review and hopefully will be accepted soon.

-The aim of TM retrieval is to retrieve a complex-valued transmission matrix from intensity-only speckle measurements of a scattering medium or multimode fiber (MMF).
-We propose a modified nonconvex optimization approach (i.e., RAF 2-1) for TM retrieval, whhich is featured with optimum efficiency and fast execution in a reference-less and robust setting.
+The aim of TM retrieval is to retrieve a complex-valued transmission matrix (TM) from intensity-only speckle measurements of a scattering medium or multimode fiber (MMF).
+We propose a modified nonconvex optimization approach (*i.e.*, RAF 2-1) for TM retrieval, which is featured with optimum efficiency and fast execution in a reference-less and robust setting.
 This may gain special attention for many deep-tissue imaging and focusing applications with the usage of MMF.